-If you’re a parent with young children, you likely have a playground (or two) that you tend to visit when your kids just need to burn off some steam.
-Neighborhood parks are great for this, but I have noticed that after about 30-45 minutes, my kids will start to wander, looking for another form of stimulation.
-Another thing that you may not think of while you’re watching your kids play is that the playground environment can be extremely overwhelming and difficult for children with sensory disabilities, and really a disability of any kind.
+If you’re a parent with young children, you likely have a playground (or two) that you tend to visit when your kids need to burn off some steam.
+Neighborhood parks are great for this, but I have noticed that after about 30-45 minutes, my kids start to wander, looking for another form of stimulation.
+Another thing that you may not think of while you’re watching your kids play is that the playground environment can be overwhelming and difficult for children with sensory disabilities, or really a disability of any kind.

 West Fork Park is unlike any other playground in the city.
 It more than meets the accessibility guidelines put in place by playground experts and it is truly a place space for everyone.
 Each zone has been purposefully planned and the playground as a whole was specifically built to keep the attention of children for longer than 30 minutes and to meet the needs of all children.

-In addition to these areas, there’s a large covered picnic area, clean bathrooms (with changing station!), and a decent size parking lot (it can get crowded).
-The zones include areas like an infant/toddler play area with two imaginative play houses, a colorful maze that also has texture to its walls for those children with sensory issues, a 14-foot mega tower with plenty of chances to climb and slide, and perhaps the best feature – a zip line!
+In addition to these areas, there’s a large covered picnic area, clean bathrooms (with a changing station!) and a decent size parking lot (it can get crowded).
+The zones include areas like an infant/toddler play area with two imaginative play houses, a colorful maze that also has texture to its walls for those children with sensory issues, a 14-foot mega tower with plenty of chances to climb and slide and perhaps the best feature – a zip line!

 Another favorite zone is a turf hill with two metal slides and two tunnels.
-These features were very intentional, as the metal slides allow children with cochlear implants to still enjoy them and children who become over stimulated can take a break inside the tunnels.
+These features are very intentional, as the metal slides allow children with cochlear implants to still enjoy them and children who become over stimulated can take a break inside the tunnels.

 There is just so much to love about this unbelievably charming playground.
 As a parent, one of my favorite things is that there is no mulch or dirt — which also means no mud!
 (The soft green turf is perfect for my newly mobile toddler.)
 There are benches around the space and it’s the perfect size so you can easily keep an eye on your kids.